LINGUOREN369/EdGrantAI/README.md

   - `TIMEZONE` (default: `America/New_York` for `created_at` timestamps)
   - `TOP1_TAXONOMIES` (comma‑sep; default: empty) — only the best tag per phrase is kept for listed taxonomies.

+NSF-specific prompt
+- The Controlled Keyphrase Extractor uses the NSF‑focused prompt at `prompts/cke_prompt_nsf_v1.txt`.
+- No configuration is required.

 ---

 ## Makefile Shortcuts